 One in six people who work will experience a mental health problem at some point in their lives.
 Work is often the biggest cause of stress.
 Promoting positive workplace mental health and wellbeing and supporting employees who are experiencing mental ill health is therefore really important.

 The links below provide access to support that’s available for both employers and employees alike.
 Please let us know if there are other sources of information and support that we could include on this page.

 Free advice, information and ideas to employers and employees about a wide range of workplace health and wellbeing topics, provided by the Somerset Public Health Team from Somerset County Council.
-Includes information on stress management, sickness absence, as well as a range of other health issues that can impact on mental wellbeing.
+Including information on stress management, sickness absence, as well as a range of other health issues that can impact on mental wellbeing.